AFLplusplus/AFLplusplus/README.md

 ## Common-sense risks

-Please keep in mind that, similarly to many other computationally-intensive tasks, fuzzing may put strain on your hardware and on the OS.
+Please keep in mind that, similarly to many other computationally-intensive tasks, fuzzing may put a strain on your hardware and on the OS.
 In particular:

   - Your CPU will run hot and will need adequate cooling.
 In most cases, if cooling is insufficient or stops working properly, CPU speeds will be